-Insert PROBUPHINE in accordance with the instructions [see Indications and Usage (1), Dosage and Administration (2.1, 2.5)].
+Insert PROBUPHINE in accordance with the instructions. [see Indications and Usage (1), Dosage and Administration (2.1)].
 It is essential to insert PROBUPHINE subdermally so that each implant is palpable after insertion.
 It is also essential to confirm proper placement by palpation immediately after insertion.
-If PROBUPHINE is inserted too deeply (intramuscular or in the
+If PROBUPHINE is inserted too deeply (intramuscular or in the fascia), neural or vascular injury may occur.

-Incomplete insertions or infections may lead to protrusion or expulsion [see Dosage and Administration (2.7)].
-Accidental exposures to PROBUPHINE can result from protrusion or expulsion of the implants [see Warnings and Precautions (5.8)].
+Incomplete insertions or infections may lead to protrusion or expulsion. [see Dosage and Administration (2.8)].
+Accidental exposures to PROBUPHINE can result from protrusion or expulsion of the implants. [see Warnings and Precautions (5.7)].

 Improper insertion may lead to complicated removal if the implant is inserted too deeply, is not palpable, or has migrated.
-Deep insertions may lead to difficulty localizing the implant; additional surgical procedures may be required in order to remove the implant [see Dosage and Administration (2.5, 2.6)].
+Deep insertions may lead to difficulty localizing the implant; additional surgical procedures may be required in order to remove the implant [see Dosage and Administration (2.6, 2.7)].
 Injury to deeper neural or vascular structures in the arm may occur when removing deeply inserted implants.

 All Healthcare Providers must successfully complete a live training program on the insertion and removal procedures and become certified in the PROBUPHINE REMS program, prior to performing insertions or prescribing PROBUPHINE implants.
 There are additional requirements and prerequisites that must be met to become certified to insert PROBUPHINE implants.
 Only Healthcare Providers who have performed a surgical procedure in the last 3 months and demonstrate competency in the PROBUPHINE procedures at the live training can become certified to perform insertions.
-Patients must be monitored to ensure that PROBUPHINE is removed by a Healthcare Provider certified to insert PROBUPHINE implants [see Warnings and Precautions(5.2)].
+Patients must be monitored to ensure that PROBUPHINE is removed by a healthcare provider certified to insert PROBUPHINE implants. [see Warnings and Precautions (5.2)].